Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Global invariance of NLW

-Assuming that the period is large enough, the solution in a bounded domain $D$ is independent of the choice of periodization.
-However, the initial data sampled from $\mu_L$ still depends on the period length.
-In this section we quantify the convergence of solutions.
+Assuming that the period is large enough, a periodic solution restricted to a compact domain $D$ and horizon time $T$ is independent of the periodization.
+However, the initial data sampled from $\vec{\mu}_L$ still depends on the period~$L$.
+In this section we quantify the convergence of solutions and construct a limiting solution as $L \to \infty$.

-Let us first construct a probabilistic solution set associated with the region $D \subset \R^2$.
-This argument is analogous to Theorem~\ref{thm:local high probability data}, but with a twist: by Theorem~\ref{thm:fixpoint finished} the growth bound in $D$ is independent of the periodization, but the local solution time $\tau$ is not.
+Let us first construct a probabilistic solution set associated with compact $D \subset \R^2$.
+This argument is analogous to Lemma~\ref{thm:local high probability data}, but with a twist: by Theorem~\ref{thm:fixpoint finished} the growth bound in $D$ is independent of the periodization, but the local solution time $\tau$ is not.
 However, at discrete times $\{ k\tau \}$ we can use the invariance of measure; this property is qualitative and holds for all period lengths.